home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 ha_domain: influxdb
 ---

-The `influxdb` integration makes it possible to transfer all state changes to an external [InfluxDB](https://influxdb.com/) database.
+The `influxdb` integration makes it possible to transfer all state changes to an external [InfluxDB](https://influxdb.com/) database or store states at specified intervals.
 See the [official installation documentation](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/) for how to set up an InfluxDB database, or [there is a community add-on](https://community.home-assistant.io/t/community-hass-io-add-on-influxdb/54491) available.

 Additionally, you can now make use of an InfluxDB 2.0 installation with this integration.
 See the [official installation instructions](https://v2.docs.influxdata.com/v2.0/) for how to set up an InfluxDB 2.0 database.
 Or you can sign up for their [cloud service](https://cloud2.influxdata.com/signup) and connect Home Assistant to that.
 Note that the configuration is significantly different for a 2.xx installation, the documentation below will note when fields or defaults apply to only a 1.xx installation or a 2.xx installation.